 The former requires a supported modem.
 And in the latter, your wired client also needs to support it.
 Most NAS servers do.

 Apart from delivering more bandwidth, a Link Aggregation connection is also capable of failover.

-While Dual-WAN and Link Aggregation are both about increased bandwidth, they are different in that the former is about using two distinctive broadband connections simultaneously while the latter is about using two identical local connections together as one.
+While Dual-WAN and Link Aggregation are both about increased bandwidth, they differ in that the former is about using two distinctive broadband connections simultaneously, while the latter is about combining two identical local connections to form a single fast link.

 A switch is a device that adds LAN ports to a local network — the one hosted by a router.
 In many ways, you can understand the LAN ports on a router as part of the router’s built-in switch.